Constitution of Luxembourg: Courts and Tribunals

-The Constitutional Court
+Constitutional Court

 In 1997, an additional constitutional court with limited powers was established in Luxembourg.
 Article 95 of the Constitution establishes that the Constitutional Court decides, by means of opinion, on the constitutionality of laws passed by the Chamber of Deputies, with the exception of the laws concerning the approval of treaties, which falls under the jurisdiction of the Grand Duke.
 However, it does not have the power to invalidate legislative acts, which can only be submitted to it by ordinary courts through a preliminary ruling procedure.

 It is composed of nine members who are selected from the judges of the ordinary and administrative courts and continue to serve within those roles as well.
 They therefore sit as "part time" constitutional judges and cannot be removed from office.
 According to Article 95 of the Constitution, the court is composed of the President of the Superior Court of Justice, the President of the Administrative Court, two councillors of the Court of Cassation and of five magistrates appointed by the Grand Duke, on the joint advice of the Superior Court of Justice and of the Administrative Court.

 It is not possible to appeal a decision of the Constitutional Court.
 However, the impact of a decision taken by the Constitutional Court's is strictly limited to the case which gave rise to the preliminary question.
 The legislature has full discretion whether to take the decision forward and amend or annul a law the court has declared to be inconsistent with the Constitution.
 A large majority of cases heard by the court are related to the principle of equality enshrined in Article 10 of the 1868 Constitution (see employment of elderly persons case (2010)).

-Most recently, on January 22, 2021, Luxembourg's Constitutional Court issued a decision on the value of the legal certainty principle in tax legislation (Decision No. 152).
+Most recently, on 22 January 2021, Luxembourg's Constitutional Court issued a decision on the value of the legal certainty principle in tax legislation (Decision No. 152).
 The legal certainty principle, which requires that laws be made public, be definite with enough clarity, not have retroactive effect, and protect legitimate interests and expectations, though recognised by the Luxembourg administrative courts, had never been considered in the Constitutional Court.
 The Court's decision found that the principles of legal certainty, legitimate expectations, and non-retroactivity are to be seen as fundamental principles inherent in Luxembourg law, thus reaffirming the constitutionality of the legal certainty principle.